The ABCDEFG of Little Strings: -type Triality

-{The equivalence of the partition functions of $G^{3d}$ and $T^{5d}$ is observed when we move to the special point on the moduli space of the 5d theory where its Coulomb branch meets its Higgs branch.
-To this end, we tune the Coulomb branch parameters to equate some of the masses of the hypermultiplets:}
+To be explicit, let us start in 5d.
+We derive the partition function of $G^{3d}$ from the the one of $T^{5d}$ by moving to a point in the moduli space of the 5d theory where the Coulomb moduli are frozen.
+To this end, we tune the Coulomb branch parameters to equate some of the masses of the hypermultiplets:

-Here, $N_{a,I}$ are positive integers that can be interpreted as integer units of vortex flux, which we turn on.
-Effectively, then, one can get off the root of the Higgs branch, but only to probe the Coulomb branch of $T^{5d}$ on an integer-valued lattice.
+Here, we have introduced $N_{a,I}$ positive integers, which are units of vortex flux.
+Effectively, then, one can get back on the Coulomb branch of $T^{5d}$, but only on an integer-valued lattice.
+The above effect of turning on vortex flux as a shift of the Coulomb moduli by units of $t$ is as expected in the Omega-background \cite{Nekrasov:2010ka}.

-This identification results in the truncation of Young diagrams.
-Let us assume that one of the representations, say $\mu$, labeling the generalized Nekrasov factor $N_{\mu\nu}(Q;q^{r_{\mu\nu}})$, has at most $N$ rows.
-If we set $Q=q^{r_{\nu}}t^{-(M+1)}$, one can then show that the Nekrasov factor vanishes unless the length of $\nu$ is bounded by $N+M$, i.e. $\ell(\nu)\leq N+M$.
-Furthermore, we make use of the identity below, which following from the properties of the $q$-Pochhammer symbol:
+Now, recall that the 5d partition function is a sum over Young diagrams.
+Let us assume that one of the diagrams, say $\mu$, labeling the generalized Nekrasov factor $N_{\mu\nu}(Q;q^{r_{\mu\nu}})$, has at most $N$ rows.
+If we set $Q=q^{r_{\nu}}t^{-(M+1)}$, one can then show that the Nekrasov function vanishes unless the length of $\nu$ is bounded by $N+M$, i.e. $\ell(\nu)\leq N+M$.
+Furthermore, we make use of the following identity, which results from the properties of the $q$-Pochhammer symbol:

 We previously mentioned that the fixed points of the equivariant action used in computing 5d instantons are labeled by Young diagrams, and these Young diagrams are allowed to be of any size.
-At this point of the moduli space, it is not hard to show that the non-zero contributions to the partition function come from Young diagrams which have less than or equal to $N_{a}$ rows, otherwise their contribution vanish.
+At this point \eqref{specialize} of the moduli space, it is not hard to show that the only non-zero contributions to the partition function come from Young diagrams which have less than or equal to $N_{a}$ rows.
 We can find a truncation pattern, and easily deduce that each Young diagram is limited in length by an integer.
-This truncation behavior can be checked directly by studying the generalized Nekrasov factors $N_{\mu\nu}(Q;q^{r_{\mu\nu}})$.
+This truncation behavior can be checked directly by studying the generalized Nekrasov functions $N_{\mu\nu}(Q;q^{r_{\mu\nu}})$.